Ayoub-Elkhaiari/Designing-an-LLM-Based-Application-for-Collaborative-Learning/README.md

 ## 🚀 Quick Start

 To run the project, simply execute all cells in `Code/ALMA.ipynb` sequentially.
-The notebook contains detailed instructions for each step.
+The notebook contains detailed instructions for each step. make sure that the pdf `Sherin Thomas, Sudhanshu Passi - PyTorch Deep Learning Hands-On_ Build CNNs, RNNs, GANs, reinforcement learning, and more, quickly and easily (2019, Packt Publishing).pdf` in the `content/` in Google Colab.

 ## 📦 Installation & Setup